2026 Florida State Tax Deadlines

 Business tax environment

-Florida offers several advantages for business formation and operations:
+Florida offers several advantages for business formation and operations, balanced against its corporate income tax:

-- Focus on sales and use tax compliance
+- Sales and use tax compliance as a primary ongoing obligation

 - Documentary stamp taxes on certain business transactions